matloff/omsi/README.md

 the gaps in the code.
 Copy-and-paste operations using a mouse may depend on the type of machine/OS used.
-Instead, OMSI offers a **CopyQtoA** selection in the menu, which completely copies the contents of the question box to the answer box.
+Instead, OMSI offers a **CopyQtoA** selection in the menu, which completely copies the contents of the question box to the end of the answer box.
 Students then edit.

 <b><i>Saving answers:</i></b>